sremedios/phinet/README.md

 ```
 ### Training
 Usage:

+Run `train.py` with some desired arguments:

 `--task`: Type of task, one of:
             - modality
             - t1-contrast
             - fl-contrast

 `--datadir`: Path to where the unprocessed data is

+`--o`: Path to location where the weights will be saved

+`--encodings`: Path to the class_encodings file used to relate one-hot to real class

+Example usage:
+`python train.py --task modality --traindir data/train/ --o weights/modality/ --encodings class_encodings.txt`

+### Classify
+Usage:

+Run `predict.py` with some desired arguments:

+`--infile`: path to the file to to classify

+`--model`: path to the neural network model to use

+`--o`: path and filename where results are written

+`--preprocesseddir`: output directory where final preprocessed image will be placed

+`--encodings`: Path to the class_encodings file used to relate one-hot to real class

+Example usage:
+`python predict.py --infile data/test/my_brain.nii.gz --model weights/modality/my_weights.hdf5 --o myresults.txt --preprocesseddir data/test/preprocess --encodings class_encodings.txt`

+### Validate
+Usage: validate the model on some test data and record metrics.

+Run `validate.py` with some desired arguments:

+`--task`: Type of task, one of:
+            - modality
+            - t1-contrast
+            - fl-contrast

+`--datadir`: Path to where the unprocessed data is

+`--model`: path to the neural network model to use

+`--o`: path to directory where results are written

+`--encodings`: Path to the class_encodings file used to relate one-hot to real class

+Example usage:
+`python validate.py --task modality --datadir data/validation/ --model weights/modality/my_weights.hdf5 --o validation_results/ --encodings class_encodings.txt`

 ### Image Preprocessing
 First, all images are converted to 256x256x256 at 1mm^3 with intensities in [0,255]